17parker/due64/README.md

 Receiving one byte from the console using UART is impossible because it lacks a stop bit.
 However, setting the receiver's baud rate high enough so that it samples one whole byte per console's bit does work.
 Determining if the console sent a 1 or a 0 is done by reading one of the bits in the middle of the received byte.
 At the moment, it only responds to one command correctly: the "poll" command (I do not have a game that uses any other command).

 # TX
 Transmitting is done via PWM with a 250kHz frequency, and it mimics the protocol by varying the duty cycle at the end of each period (the protocol resembles UART).
+It is triggered by the "UART - data received" interrupt.
 The duty cycles are stored in an array of bytes, so sending a "1" or a "0" is a matter of changing its corresponding value in the array of duty cycles.
 Instead of turning the PWM off, the duty cycle is set to 0.

 # Sending controller data (4 bytes)